My Google Drive Freezes!

 Step 1.
 Press the "Win + I" key or enter the Settings window from the Start menu on the desktop.

 Step 2.
-Select Network & Internet, click Status in the taskbar on the left to view the network status.
+Select Network & Internet, and click Status in the taskbar on the left to view the network status.

 Step 3.
 If the network is faulty or unstable, scroll the mouse to find Network troubleshooter, click on it to confirm the problem, and solve it.